zheien/SC1015_A128_team7_MiniProject/README.md

 # Notebook Walkthrough:

 ## Data Preparation and Cleaning
+Data shaping and processing for more accurate analysis and exploration.
+Dataset found is already cleaned, and there is no missing value; therefore, no need to fill missing values.
+We check for null columns and outliers, dropping those rows which had values that were totally out of range, by comparing to data range on various charts.

 ## Exploratory Data Analysis
+Data Visualisation - Using different plots and graphs to paint insightful pictures of the relationship between the response variable "cardio" and the numerical and categorical predictor variables

+Univariate Analysis - used to find the pattern in the data to describe the variable.
+In univariate analysis, all variables are analysed independently.
+For each numeric variable, analyse it by looking at its mean, mode, median, quartiles and distribution.
+For each categorical variable, analyse it by looking at its number of categories, top, and cardinality.

+Bivariate Analysis - used to find the relationship between variables, specifically to determine the existence and the degree of statistical association.
+For instance, the relationship between predictors and response is analysed.
+The purpose of this is to discover variables that have a significant statistical association with the response variable, so that they may be used in machine learning.
+For bivariate analysis between "cardio" and a categorical variable: the probability of having heart disease is analysed for different conditions in that categorical variable.

+Multivariate Analysis - similar to Bivariate Analysis, Multivariate Analysis is also used to identify the statistical association between variables.
+The difference is to study multiple factors at once, and this is particularly effective in minimizing bias.
+For multivariate between "cardio" and 2 categorical variables: the probability of having heart disease is analysed for different combinations of conditions in those 2 variables.

 ## Machine Learning
 We subjected the dataset to a 80-20 train-test split.